-Free Radon Test Kits are available for Aspen residents at Aspen City Hall during the winter months.
+Free Radon Test Kits are available for Aspen residents at our new location on the 2nd Floor of the Old Powerhouse Building at 590 N. Mill Street during the winter months.

 - Radon is a colorless, odorless radioactive gas produced from the natural decay of uranium found in nearly all soils.
 Radon Information Sheet (PDF)